-Protected by copyright, including for uses related to text and data mining, Al training, and similar technologies must also be borne in mind-for example, in the UK, carbamazepine suppositories are licensed, with dose and duration stipulations.
+Banks et al offer suggestions for alternative formulations for a patient's regular antiepileptic tablets or capsules.
+Local hospital formularies do vary, and actual stocks may not be available in a given hospital pharmacy.
+National variations must also be borne in mind-for example, in the UK, carbamazepine suppositories are licensed, with dose and duration stipulations.
 Dose conversions between different formulations need careful consideration and it is always worth considering obtaining advice from the hospital pharmacy: the most up-to-date information should always be consulted.
 Clinicians should take particular care to avoid dosing errors, including dose miscalculations, in complex settings with unfamiliar drugs and uncommonly used formulations, especially for phenytoin.
-Banks et al1 highlight some potential pitfalls.
+Banks et al highlight some potential pitfalls.
 One point to note is that the UK recommendation is for the intravenous replacement dose of valproate to be the same as the established oral dose (British National Formulary, accessed 21 Nov 2016).